rgambord/c99-doc/doc/sections/5/1/2/3/index.rst

 .. _9899_5.1.2.3p6:

+.. container:: snum

+   :ref:`6 <9899_5.1.2.3p6>`

-:ref:`6 <9899_5.1.2.3p6>` What constitutes an interactive device is implementation-defined.
+What constitutes an interactive device is implementation-defined.

 .. _9899_5.1.2.3p7:

+.. container:: snum

+   :ref:`7 <9899_5.1.2.3p7>`

-:ref:`7 <9899_5.1.2.3p7>` More stringent correspondences between abstract and actual semantics may be defined by each implementation.
+More stringent correspondences between abstract and actual semantics may be defined by each implementation.

 .. _9899_5.1.2.3p8:

+.. container:: snum

+   :ref:`8 <9899_5.1.2.3p8>`

-:ref:`8 <9899_5.1.2.3p8>` EXAMPLE 1 An implementation might define a one-to-one correspondence between abstract and actual semantics: at every sequence point, the values of the actual objects would agree with those specified by the abstract semantics.
+EXAMPLE 1 An implementation might define a one-to-one correspondence between abstract and actual semantics: at every sequence point, the values of the actual objects would agree with those specified by the abstract semantics.
 The keyword volatile would then be redundant.

 .. _9899_5.1.2.3p9:

+.. container:: snum

+   :ref:`9 <9899_5.1.2.3p9>`

-:ref:`9 <9899_5.1.2.3p9>` Alternatively, an implementation might perform various optimizations within each translation unit, such that the actual semantics would agree with the abstract semantics only when making function calls across translation unit boundaries.
+Alternatively, an implementation might perform various optimizations within each translation unit, such that the actual semantics would agree with the abstract semantics only when making function calls across translation unit boundaries.
 In such an implementation, at the time of each function entry and function return where the calling function and the called function are in different translation units, the values of all externally linked objects and of all objects accessible via pointers therein would agree with the abstract semantics.
 Furthermore, at the time of each such function entry the values of the parameters of the called function and of all objects accessible via pointers therein would agree with the abstract semantics.
 In this type of implementation, objects referred to by interrupt service routines activated by the signal function would require explicit specification of volatile storage, as well as other implementation-defined restrictions.

 .. _9899_5.1.2.3p10:

+.. container:: snum

+   :ref:`10 <9899_5.1.2.3p10>`

-:ref:`10 <9899_5.1.2.3p10>` EXAMPLE 2 In executing the fragment
+EXAMPLE 2 In executing the fragment

 ::